rajangdavis/osvc_node/README.md

 ## Todo
 I am looking to implement the following items soon:
+1. OSCNodeQueryResults, an object for performing a ROQL query
-1. OSCNodeQueryResultsSet, an object for performing multiple queries
+2. OSCNodeQueryResultsSet, an object for performing multiple ROQL queries
-2. OSCNodeAnalyticsReportResults, an object for running Analytics Reports
+3. OSCNodeAnalyticsReportResults, an object for running Analytics Reports
+4. Convenience Methods for Analytics Filters and Date Time
-3. Test suite (in progress)
+5. Test suite (in progress)
-4. Travis CI for continuous integration
+6. Travis CI for continuous integration
-5. Code Climate for code quality
+7. Code Climate for code quality
-6. Documentation
+8. Documentation

 ## Compatibility